TehShrike/blog/drafts/state-machines.md

 different classes and controllers, which handle the object in different parts of its lifecycle.
 It becomes difficult to figure out how the object moves between various states.
-Customer support tells you that an item is in a particular state and it's very to figure out how it got there.
+Customer support tells you that an item is in a particular state and it takes great effort to figure out how it got there.

 These are all *really* bad positions to be in!
 A lot of pain for you and a lot of pain for your teams in the field.